Tiramisu cake is a soft coffee layer cake with mascarpone frosting and cocoa, inspired by the classic Italian dessert.

 How To Make Tiramisu Cake

-Add the dry ingredients to the egg mixture, cake flour and salt and mix with a rubber spatula until incorporated and smooth.
+Fold in the cake flour and salt gently with a spatula until smooth.

-- Dust the top of the cake with unsweetened cocoa powder and refrigerate the cake for at least 1 hour before serving.
+Frost the cake with mascarpone cream, decorate the top, and chill for at least 1 hour before serving.

 Storage

-In the fridge: Tiramisu cakes can only be stored in the fridge, in an airtight container or wrapped in plastic wrap, for 3-4 days.
+Store the tiramisu cake in the fridge in an airtight container for up to 3–4 days.

 Print